dtrog/emergent-alignment-experiments/README.md

     Holds sophisticated, scenario-based adversarial prompts injected at sessions 3, 5, 10, 20, 50, and 80.

 -   **`persuasion_prompts.json`**
-    Lists the persuasion tactics tested when an ethical abort occurs.
+    Lists the predefined persuasion tactics tested when an ethical abort occurs.
 See "Persuasion Tactics & Ethical Framing" below for more details.

 -   **`arms.json`**
     Specifies each experiment arm.
-The `api_key_env` field should match the variable name in your `.env` file.
+The script will automatically look for an environment variable named `[PROVIDER]_API_KEY` (e.g., `OPENAI_API_KEY`).
     -   `provider`: `openai`, `deepseek`, `gemini`, `anthropic`, `grok`
     -   `model`: model identifier
-    -   `api_key_env`: The name of the environment variable holding the API key.
-    -   **`keep_history`**: `true` or `false`.
+    -   `keep_history`: `true` or `false`.
 This is a critical variable.
 When `true`, the model maintains a cumulative conversation history across all sessions for that arm, simulating long-term interaction.
 When `false`, each session is a fresh, stateless interaction.

 -   **`judge_model.json`**
     Configures the LLM used for automated analysis, defining the model and the detailed system prompts for scoring outputs.

+-   **`manipulator_model.json`**
+    Configures the LLM used to dynamically generate persuasive prompts.
+It defines the model and the system prompt instructing it how to craft effective manipulation messages.

 > **Note:** These JSONs reflect the exact settings used in our private manuscript.
 Authors should update them only when the paper’s text or prompts change.
 Feel free to fork and tweak them for your own research, but please cite our original configuration when comparing results.